walkenho/walkenho.github.io/_posts/2023-04-15-building-a-meeting-organizer-app-with-streamlit.md

 The app itself is fully built in Python.
 For this, I considered two options: [Voila Notebooks](https://github.com/voila-dashboards/voila) in combination with [Jupyter Widgets](https://ipywidgets.readthedocs.io/en/latest/) on one hand vs [Streamlit](https://streamlit.io/) on the other.
 In the end, I decided to use Streamlit over Voila.
 This is because the app requires users to upload data files and some of the functionality of the app then depends on the properties of the uploaded data.
 For this type of of use-case, I prefer Streamlit's straightforward top-to-bottom excecution over having to consider the different execution layers of the noteboook/widget combination.

 Once built, I decided to host the app on Streamlit Cloud Community, which can be done directly from GitHub.
-In order to [protect my private GitHub repositories]() I created a second GitHub profile for the sole purpose of deploying Streamlit apps and forked my original project to this repository.
+In order to [protect my private GitHub repositories](https://walkenho.github.io/excuse-me-streamlit-cloud-you-want-what/), I created a second GitHub profile for the sole purpose of deploying Streamlit apps and forked my original project to a new repository on this newly created profile.

-And that's where it lives now.
-You can see and use the app at https://meeting-attendance-organizer.streamlit.app and I hope you will find it useful!
+You can see and [use the app on Streamlit](https://meeting-attendance-organizer.streamlit.app) and find it's source code on [my GitHub](https://github.com/walkenho/meeting-attendance-organizer).